stoerr/AIGenPipeline/examples/codedupfinder/CodeDuplicationFinder.md

 Now let's see how to implement that the simplest way, using LLM utilities and Unix command line utilities.

+## Preconditions

+I'll use a couple of tools I had installed anyway, so if you want to run this yourself you have to install them, too.
+Also I'll use OpenAI APIs, so you need an API key, though it isn't difficult to run this with local models, too.
+(Please ask me if you like to do that and I'll extend this document with the necessary steps.)

 ## Step 1 and 2: extract the methods

 In the original talk they used an actual parser for the language to collect features from the code.
 That's way more